Chelated minerals are a common ingredient in pet food

 chelated minerals to be a source of toxins.

-The high incidence of inflammatory and chronic disease,
+The high rate of inflammatory and chronic disease,

 premature aging, renal failure, cancer, etc. seen in today’s companion animal